 3. Or read the last thing you wrote for that client.

 Ah yes, the classic, “I’m going to completely contradict what I just said” tip.
 Sometimes you have to rekindle old flames to get the brain juices flowing.
 Every client’s voice, regardless of what industry they’re in, will have a certain type of flow to it that sometimes, you just need to get reacquainted with to confidently write that next piece of content.

 Routines aren’t for everyone.
 I get it.
 But I’m an Enneagram 9w1 and routines are my jam.
 Before I begin to work on a different client whose voice I know is about to do a 180 from what I was just working on, I do the following:

 - Fill up my water bottle (see tip 1)

 - Check my email and maybe even my Instagram/Twitter

 - Move to a different area of the office to work (this helps me feel refreshed)

 - Do a 5-minute task that doesn’t involve writing

 - Get to work

 This is what works for me, but you have to take some time to figure out what’s going to work best for you.
-Going from writing cheeky social content for a social organization to email copy for a commercial insurance business isn’t easy.
-And to be honest, nobody ever truly masters it.
-Why?
-Because everybody’s writing style is different and unique.
+Everybody’s writing style is different and unique.
 That’s what makes content creators, content creators.